DoubleLine's Gundlach says Fed may change 'patient' to 'flexible'

-NEW YORK (Reuters) - The Federal Reserve on Wednesday will likely discard a pledge to remain “patient” before hiking rates, replacing it with the word “flexible,” said widely followed investor Jeffrey Gundlach, co-founder of DoubleLine Capital.
+NEW YORK, March 18 (Reuters) - The Federal Reserve on Wednesday will likely discard a pledge to remain “patient” before hiking rates, replacing it with the word “flexible,” said widely followed investor Jeffrey Gundlach, co-founder of DoubleLine Capital.

 “Patience out,” Gundlach told Reuters in an email ahead of the Federal Reserve’s policy statement to be released at 2 p.m.
 EDT on Wednesday.
 “Flexible is the new ‘patient’.
 That word may well replace ‘patient’ in the statement.”